 Configuring Access Delegation with OAuth 2.0¶

-<IS_HOME>/binand start the server by executing one of the following commands.
+<IS_HOME>/binand start the server by executing one of the following commands on a terminal window.

-Follow the steps in deploying pickup-dispatch webapp to download, deploy and register dispatch sample.
+Follow the steps in deploying the photo-editor and photo-view webapps to download, deploy, and register Photo Editor sample.

 The setup is now complete and you can proceed to try out the scenario.

 Try it out¶

 Run the application by visting the following URL: http://localhost.com:8080/photo-edit.